-This to-die-for Blackberry Cobbler is so easy it’s ridiculous!
+This to-die-for easy Blackberry Cobbler recipe is ridiculously simple to make!
 The crunchy oat topping comes together super fast, and is the perfect compliment to summer’s finest offering: blackberries.

 So do you want to know the BEST part about driving from California to Pennsylvania?
 That’s right: it’s the part where you’re not driving from California to Pennsylvania anymore.